Cray-HPE/docs-csm/operations/system_configuration_service/Configure_BMC_and_Controller_Parameters_with_scsd.md

 ## Details

-Setting the SSH keys for mountain controllers is done by running the `/opt/cray/csm/scripts/admin_access/set_ssh_keys.py` script:
+Setting the SSH keys for mountain controllers is done by running the `/usr/share/doc/csm/scripts/operations/configuration/set_ssh_keys.py` script:
+*NOTE*: The `set_ssh_keys.py` located in `/opt/cray/csm/scripts/admin_access` contains a bug and should not be used.

 ```text
 Usage: set_ssh_keys.py [options]